Storage

 • Once you create a storage and complete the tasks including disk partitioning, formatting, and mounting, you are ready to use the storage.

-To use an added storage, you need to mount the storage or register the storage to the server as a volume.
-The following describes how to mount the storage to the Linux server and how to register the storage volume to the Windows server.
+To use the added storage, you need to mount the storage or register the storage to the server as a volume.
+The following describes how to mount the storage to the Linux server and how to register the storage volume on the Windows server.

-To use the storage added to the server, you need to mount the storage to the server.
-To mount an added storage, proceed with the following steps in order:
+To use the storage added to the server, you need to mount the storage on the server.
+To mount the added storage, proceed with the next steps.

 Note